top of page

 Roberta S. Pamplona

-I am a research assistant for the SSHRC Insight Grant (2021-2026) Bringing Democracy into the Law: Urban Inequalities and Struggles over Rights and Fairness in the Brazilian Justice System coordinated by Prof. Luisa Farah Schwartzman.
-I am also a research assistant for the project Transforming the City from the Favelas and Colonias Populares: Women and Embodied Urbanizations in Latin America coordinated by Prof. Anne-Marie Veillette at the Université du Québec à Montréal (UQAM).
+I am currently a research assistant for the SSHRC Insight Grant (2021–2026), Bringing Democracy into the Law: Urban Inequalities and Struggles over Rights and Fairness in the Brazilian Justice System, coordinated by Prof. Luisa Farah Schwartzman.

 bottom of page